László Lakner: Development of artwork

 Since his beginnings in the 1950s, Lakner's work has moved with great flexibility and ease among many artistic forms, such as realistic and object-free representations in painting, photography, textual work, film, objects and sculptures.
 Most of his work was powered by his conceptual way of thinking, and independent of the art form and media used.

 He turned his attention repeatedly to the same topics and motives within language, literature and the appearance of writing (see Paul Celan pictures).
 The artistic results could be transformations of books or manuscripts through paintings or the integrations of books into art objects (see Buchaxt (book-axe)).
 Other topics include the representations of heads and skulls (see Bandaged Heads) as metaphors or symbolisms of death.

 When Lakner modified objects and written texts from famous artists and philosophers, he created a new artistic environment for them.
 The transition of one art form into another enabled Lakner to add complementary meanings to the quoted works, which would have been impossible if they remained in their original art form.

 This recontextualisation could inspire associations with powerful symbolic potential.
 Since his artistic origins are in realism, Lakner's artwork has evolved using a rich artistic language full of interwoven references and meanings.

 1950s to 1970s

 Painting

 Lakner participated in IPARTERV exhibitions in Budapest in 1968 and 1969, which united the leading critical avant-garde artists in Hungary.
 In doing so, he presented works that subtly contained contemporary and cultural references.
-Besides object-free representations that were understood to be experimental, he was beginning to paint highly realistic images of found photographic documents in the late 1950s.
+Parallel to non-representational pictures, which are to be understood as experimental, he painted realistic pictures from found photographic documents as early as the late 1950s.

 Whilst demonstrating his virtuosity through painting, Lakner inspired associations between the history of art and contemporary political issues (see Seamstresses listen to a speech by Hitler).

 Lakner also closely examined the appropriateness of the artistic media used in Eastern European countries with their respective social reality.
 His observations allowed him to delve deeper into the world of realistic painting.